Contact

 #1 – Make a summer photo albumsummery home with flowers

-This album can be in the form of a digital slideshow or actual photos in a display case, either of which will help buyers envision how your home looks when vegetation is lush green and in full bloom.
+This album can be in the form of a digital slideshow or actual photos in a display case, either of which will help buyers envision how your home looks when vegetation is lush and in full bloom.

 All patios, decks, outdoor furniture, and other outdoor living/recreational spaces should be highlighted in this album.
 Also, make sure to photograph nearby ravines, parks, water features and green spaces to give potential buyers an idea of what it would be like living in your community during the warmer seasons.